 Honest Eats Farm, LLC broke ground in 2012 with the mission to provide organically grown food to the residents of Southeast Michigan along with the tools they need to get it to the table.

-For the 2014 season the farm is located at 9451 Tallday Road, Willis, MI
+The farm is located at 9451 Tallday Road, Willis, MI

 Our mailing address is 4860 Washtenaw Ave, Ste 148, Ann Arbor, MI 48108.